joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/understanding-the-protected-content-workflow.md

 a status bar.

-If the user is allowed offline access, the voucher is cached, and the encrypted content is downloaded to the user’s machine.
+If the user is allowed offline access, the voucher is cached, and the encrypted content is downloaded to the user's machine.
 The content is made accessible for the duration defined in the license caching duration.
 The `detail` property in the event contains `"DRM.voucherObtained"`.
 The application decides where to store the content locally in order for it to be available offline.
 You can also